lburenkov/Classification-Model-Ca-Cervix/README.md

 -KNN model had the best performance with Accuracy of Train set 1.0 and Accuracy of Test set 0.944

--The items that sale the most are: Fruits and Vetables and soft drinks For visualizations consult file

  Recomendations for better results:
  Over or under sample the dataset to try to balance the target more.
 I would also recommend feature selection to reduces overfitting, less redundant data would improve accuracy